Lusaka–Livingstone Road

 The T1 or Lusaka–Livingstone Road is the main highway of the Southern Province of Zambia.
-It begins 55 kilometres south of the city of Lusaka (10 kilometres south of Kafue) and heads south-west to the principal tourist destination, Victoria Falls in Livingstone, Southern Africa, measuring approximately 430 km.
+It begins 55 kilometres south of the city of Lusaka (10 kilometres south of Kafue) and heads south-west to the principal tourist destination, Victoria Falls in Livingstone, via Mazabuka, Monze, Choma and Kalomo, measuring approximately 430 km.
 The entire route is part of Trans-African Highway network number 4 or Cairo-Cape Town Highway between Cairo and Cape Town.

 Route

-The total distance from of the route is approximately 430 km.
+The total distance of the route is approximately 430 km.
 It is entirely in the Southern Province of Zambia.
-It is a magnificent scenic road with views throughout.

-The T1 begins in Chikankata District, at the Turnpike junction with the T2 road (Great North Road) just south of the Kafue River Bridge (55 kilometres south of Lusaka; 10 kilometres south of Kafue) (adjacent to the Kafue Weighbridge).
+The T1 begins in Chikankata District, at the Turnpike junction with the T2 road (Kafue Road) just south of the Kafue River Bridge (55 kilometres south of Lusaka; 10 kilometres south of Kafue) (adjacent to the Kafue Weighbridge).